valentindibbern/valentindibbern/README.md

 I am a Swiss IT student currently training to become an application developer.

-My main profile is on [Codeberg](https://codeberg.org/).
+My Codeberg profile can be found [here](https://codeberg.org/).

-The reason for that are twofold: first and foremost do i want to support and use a opensource platform.
-Second, the recent problems GitHub is having.
+For the moment, I the main host for my Repositories is GitHub, since most Integrations are incompatible with Codeberg.
+If GitHub gets truly unusable for someone with my workload, I will migrate to Codeberg or my own Forgejo Instance to my main git host.

-Languages and Technologies that I well:
+Technologies that I am familiar with:

 - Languages
+  - C#
+  - HTML/CSS
   - Java
-  - C#
-  - Python
   - JavaScript
-  - TypeScript
+  - Lua
   - PHP
+  - Python
   - SQL
-  - HTML/CSS
+  - TypeScript

 - Technologies
   - Astro
+  - MySQL
+  - Numpy
+  - Tailwind CSS

+- Programms
+  - JetBrains IDEs
+  - Neovim
+  - SSMS
+  - VS Code
+  - Visual Studio
+  - Zed